Registration Form Tutorial: How We Use Our Own Product for VIP Program Registration

-In this registration form tutorial use case we’re going to look at how we utilize our Salesforce Prefill Connector to validate user data and automate invitations to our VIP program.
+In this registration form tutorial use case, we’re going to look at how our own company utilizes our Salesforce Prefill Connector to validate user data and automate invitations to our VIP Program.

-Our FormAssembly VIP program is a diverse community of dedicated FormAssembly innovators and users.
+The FormAssembly VIP Program is a diverse community of dedicated FormAssembly innovators and users.
 We manage this program through FormAssembly, Salesforce Chatter, and Pardot.

 When a person is nominated by FormAssembly to become a FormAssembly VIP, they are first approved and nominated by a FormAssembly representative using a Salesforce button.

 First, a FormAssembly representative will locate the nominee’s Contact record in Salesforce.
-Then they will nominate this person using a button from the top right of the Contact record in the drop down where other buttons are.
+Then, they will nominate this person using a button from the top right of the Contact record in the dropdown where other buttons are, as shown below:

-If you’re not sure how to set up a Salesforce button to populate a form with data, head over to our knowledge base to learn step-by-step, then head back to this registration form tutorial: Populate a form with Salesforce Data
+If you’re not sure how to set up a Salesforce button to populate a form with data, head over to our knowledge base for a step-by-step tutorial.
+Then head back to this registration form tutorial.

 Second, the HTTPS connector on this verification form sends the submission to Pardot by way of a Pardot Form Handler configured with the HTTPS Connector in Salesforce.
 Once the form is submitted and the Pardot Form Handler receives the submission, Pardot will fire an auto-responder email to the nominee with the next steps on how to set up their VIP access.

-Next we will want to look at what the nominee goes through and what happens when they join.
-In this process we will utilize a pre-filled FormAssembly form placed in the VIP invitation email, set up in the first part of this post, to sign up a FormAssembly VIP to our private Salesforce Chatter Group, The FormAssembly VIP Program.
+Next, we will want to look at what the nominee goes through and what happens when they join.
+In this process, we will utilize a prefilled FormAssembly form placed in the VIP invitation email that was set up in the first part of this post.
+This will sign up a FormAssembly VIP to our private Salesforce Chatter Group, The FormAssembly VIP Program.

 But how does this happen?

-Here is a video of that process that we provide with our invitations to help the recipient through the process.
-Along with the video to help, we encourage communication to Marketing@formassembly.com on the form thank you page in case anything isn’t clear or something has seemingly gone wrong with sign-up process as they move forward.
+Here is a video of that process that we provide with our invitations to help the recipient.
+Along with the video to help, we encourage communication to firstname.lastname@example.org on the registration form’s thank you page in case anything isn’t clear or something has seemingly gone wrong with the signup process as they move forward.

 Once the VIP nominee has signed up with the Salesforce Chatter group for our FormAssembly VIP Program, they can then log in and participate in conversation with other VIPs.

-Our Marketing team then receives a Salesforce email notification that their sign up was successful, completing the process for everyone.
+Our Marketing team then receives a Salesforce email notification that the registration form signup was successful, completing the process for everyone.

 If you’re already using FormAssembly and are interested in our VIP program, head over to our blog to read more about how it works and what it’s all about.

 Not a FormAssembly user yet?
-What are you waiting for?
 This registration form tutorial is a great use case to get started with!